You are here

 Activities & Amenities

-Deerland Estate is easily the most exquisite and well appointed estate in all of South Dakota.
-The home, built in 2002, sits on a 40 area parcel and the Toy Shed on a 1 acre parcel of the estate.
+Great new price on the Deerland Estate!
+Deerland is easily the most exquisite and well appointed estate in all of South Dakota.
+The home, built in 2002, sits on a 40 acre parcel and the Toy Shed on a 1 acre parcel of the estate.
+This phenomenal estate boasts a retractable roof and sliding wall that opens the home to the outdoors, it is offered mostly furnished and I guarantee you have seen nothing like it!
 Deer, pheasants, and other wildlife are abundant.
 Spring & Fall time brings the ducks, geese, pelicans, and other migrating waterfowl to the creek below the estate home.
 South Dakota’s Red Tail Hawk is frequently seen and occasionally Bald Eagle’s can be observed.
 Firesteel Creek is a flowing water stream beginning approximately 50 miles to the northwest and is the primary input into Lake Mitchell.
 Boat access is possible from the property to travel downstream to the Lake.

 Mitchell, South Dakota is a town of approximately 15,000 located on Interstate 90 approximately 65 miles (1 hour) from Sioux Falls, SD, the largest city in SD.
 It is a town serving as headquarters for Dakota Wesleyan University (DWU) and Mitchell Technical Institute (MTI), as well as several Elementary Schools, Middle School, and High School.
 Mitchell is home to several small industries and technology firms employing from 5 – 400 employees each.
 It is also home to the world’s only “Corn Palace” (cornpalace.org) Mitchell’s premier tourist attraction.
 The local airport can accommodate large airplanes having two runways (6700’ and 5500’) and having VOR/DME/ & ILS approach capability.